CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 No!
 Financial support does not have any influence on who can move in.
 The financial background should not have any effect whether somebody  can be part of this community or not.
 {{< /accordion >}}
 {{< accordion "Does the house have special family flats for families with children?" >}}
 There are no specific family flats.
 Nevertheless it is possible to move in with children.
 Each room has to be rented by a student/trainee.
 Therefore for example, two rooms could be rented by the two parents, then live together in one of the rooms and use the other as a child room.
-Of course a child could also live together with a parent in the their room.
+Of course, a child could also live together with a parent in the their room.
 {{< /accordion >}}
 {{< accordion "I am a single parent.
 Can I move in?" >}}
 Yes, you can.
 Take note though of the formal requirement that each room has to be rented by a student or trainee.
 See the question above.